TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 106/Psalms 106.4.md

 ---

-Remember me, O Jehovah, with the favor that thou bearest unto thy people; Oh visit me with thy salvation,
+Remember me, Yahweh, with the favor that you show to your people.
+Visit me with your salvation,